mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Clinical Associate Professor of Computer Science at New York University.
+I am a Clinical Associate Professor of Computer Science at the Courant Institute of New York University.
 In the fall of 2021, I am teaching _Introduction to Computer Progamming_ (in Python) and co-teaching _Data Managment and Analysis_.